 Mohammed al-Ajami, 40, is a Qatari poet serving a 15 year prison sentence in Qatar on charges of incitement to overthrow the government and insulting the Emir of Qatar.

 His trial and detention were rife with irregularities and violations of domestic and international law.
-Mr. al-Ajami was held incommunicado for three months before his family was allowed to visit him.
+Al-Ajami was held incommunicado for three months before his family was allowed to visit him.
 He was not informed of the charges against him for more than six months, a violation of Qatari domestic law.
-Mr. al-Ajami was also made to sign a false statement indicating he had recited The Cairo Poem in public and in the presence of the press.
+Al-Ajami was also made to sign a false statement indicating he had recited The Cairo Poem in public and in the presence of the press.

-Mr. al-Ajami’s trial was held in secret and his lawyer was banned from two court sessions as punishment for protesting the secrecy.
-Officials did not inform Mr. al-Ajami of the date of his final hearing; as a result, he was absent from court the day the verdict was issued.
-For much of his detention, Mr. al-Ajami has been held in solitary confinement in a very small cell, despite petitions to the judge about the conditions.
+Al-Ajami’s trial was held in secret and his lawyer was banned from two court sessions as punishment for protesting the secrecy.
+Officials did not inform al-Ajami of the date of his final hearing; as a result, he was absent from court the day the verdict was issued.
+For much of his detention, al-Ajami has been held in solitary confinement in a very small cell, despite petitions to the judge about the conditions.